New York Mayor Bill de Blasio at the St. Pat’s for All Parade on Sunday, March 2.

 |Corned Beef And Cabbage - New York's Contribution to the Holiday|

 The famous New York St. Patrick's Day Parade was first held in 1762 by Irish Soldiers in the British Army.
 By 1848, the Parade had become the largest in the United States, and now has 150,000 marchers and 2 million observers in a typical year.
-Every politician who seeks election or reelection in New York marches in the parade.
+Every politician who seeks election or reelection in New York marches in a St. Patrick;s Day Parade - either the traditional parade down 5th Avenue, or the more inclusive St. Pat's Day Parade for All held in the borough of Queens earlier in the month.
 And St. Patrick's Cathedral, the beautiful Gothic structure across from Rockefeller Center on famous Fifth Avenue, the street on which the parade is held, is named after the patron saint of Ireland himself.

 Empire State Building Lit Green

 You cannot miss St. Paddy's day in New York.
 The iconic Empire State building is lit green, and thousands of Irish flags are flown.
 But there is another reason why New York has made St. Paddy's day it's own.